ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 Where ARCH is either the base architecture (Armv8-A) or an extension like FEAT_LSE.

-Suggestions and improvements to this specification may be submitted to:
+Suggestions and improvements to this specification may be submitted to the:
 `issue tracker page on GitHub <https://github.com/ARM-software/abi-aa/issues>`_.